 - 1. Approximately two unit in-class tests.
-Each test will be worth approximately 200 points.
-Tentative Test Dates: Ch 3-6 Feb 3; Ch 7-8 March 3 - 2.
-In class quizzes as announced over Ch 10-15, various points
+Each test will be worth approximately 250 points. - Tentative Test Dates: Ch 3-6 Feb 6; Ch 7-8 March 5 - 2.
+In class quizzes as announced over Ch 10-15, various points, approximately 85 in total - 3.
+Weekly homework rubrics 8 points each, for 15 weeks.
+Homework grades will intentionally be optional.
+You are expected to put in the time and effort to learn the material and stay current whether you submit these or not.
+Any homework not submitted by the due date will be ignored/excused (and will reduce your total points possible in the course).
+No late homework will be accepted.

-- 3. Weekly homework rubrics 8 points each, for 15 weeks.
 Recommended problems are posted on the course webpage.
-Homework problems themselves will NOT be collected. - 4.
-Data modeling project, worth 400 points. - 5.
-A cumulative final exam, worth 250 points.
+Homework problems themselves will NOT - 4.
+Data modeling project, worth approximately 440 points, tentatively due February 23 April 23. - 5.
+A cumulative final exam, worth 300 points.

-Grading Scale: Standard 10 point scale.
+Grading Scale: Standard 10-point scale with approximately 1325 to 1445 points possible.